harithah/dockerForDevelopment/README.md

 RUN 'docker-compose run app rake db:create'.
 This will create the db needed for the rails app.

-Launch localhost://3000 .
+Launch localhost:3000 .
 This should launch the default rails page.

 On editing anything in the application, there is no need to restart or relaunch the container.
-Just refrest the page to see the changes.
+Just refresh the page to see the changes.